Pan and Syrinx

-Carl Nielsen's Pan and Syrinx (Pan og Syrinx) is a symphonic poem written for a concert of the composer's works which was held on 11 February 1918 in Copenhagen.
+Pan and Syrinx (in Danish: Pan og Syrinx; subtitled "Pastoral Scene for Orchestra"; in Danish: "Naturscene for orkester"), Op.
+49 (FS 87; CNW 38), is a symphonic poem for orchestra written from 1917 to 1918 by the Danish composer Carl Nielsen.
+The piece received its premiere at the Odd Fellows Mansion in Copenhagen on 11 February 1918, with Nielsen conducting Orchestra of the Music Society (Musikforeningen).

 Background

 As late as 23 January 1918, in a letter to Swedish composer Wilhelm Stenhammar, Nielsen explained that although he had included Pan and Syrinx in his concert on 11 February, he had not yet written a single note.
 It appears, however, that he had been thinking about the piece for some time, ever since he and his wife Anne Marie had discussed Ovid's Metamorphoses the previous year, inspiring him to compose the music.
 He did however manage to complete the score by 6 February.

 In addition to Pan and Syrinx, the concert which was devoted to works by Nielsen over almost 20 years, included the prelude to Act Two of Saul and David, Sleep and the Fourth Symphony, all conducted by Nielsen himself, as well as Chaconne for Piano played by Christian Christiansen.